Institute on the Environment

 Paul received the Dr. Laurel Salton Clark Memorial Fellowship from the Wisconsin Space Grant Consortium and NASA, and a Sponsored University Research award from IBM.
 His work has been published in leading science journals, including Nature, Proceedings of the National Academy of Science and Frontiers in Ecology and the Environment.
 His main hobbies revolve around rediscovering the wonders of the world through the eyes of his two young daughters.

-Biggs R, D Biggs, ELBohensky, S BurnSilver, G Cundill, V Dakos, T Daw, L Evans, K Kotschy, A Leitch, C Meek, A Quinlan, C Raudsepp-Hearne, M Robards, M Schlüter, ML Schoon, L Schultz, PC West. in prep.
-On trial: proposed principles for enhancing the resilience of ecosystem services.
-Target journal: Annual Review of Environment and Resources.
+Biggs R, M Schlüter, D Biggs, EL Bohensky, S BurnSilver, G Cundill, V Dakos, T Daw, L Evans, K Kotschy, A Leitch, C Meek, A Quinlan, C Raudsepp-Hearne, M Robards, ML Schoon, L Schultz, PC West.
+2012.
+Toward principles for enhancing the resilience of ecosystem services.
+Annual Review of Environment and Resources 37:421-448.